0xPolygonHermez/zkevm-testvectors/merkle-tree/README.md

 ### Params
 - `leafType (number)`: leaf type to add to the merkle tree
-- `ethAddr (hex string)`: list of objects that defines the addresses to add to the smt and its v
+- `ethAddr (hex string)`: list of objects that defines the addresses to add to the smt and its value
-- `arity (number)`: number of nodes in the smt for each level, 2**arity
 - `expectedKey (string number)`: smt key path computed

 ## smt-key-contract-storage